Portrait of two smiling adults holding files and talking, standing in crowded lobby

 Preparing For Your First Law School Experience: Orientation

-By Sherriee Detzler, Acting National Director (East) of Helix Bar Review Engagement
+By Sherriee Detzler, Esq., National Director of Helix Bar Review Engagement, Helix Bar Review

 Orientation is approaching, you may be wondering . . . how do I prepare?
 Here are some simple steps to help you walk into your first law school experience with confidence.